Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 - Serial killers are not “genetically different”: serial killers are far from typical and represent a special case, yet some cultures and era produce more of them, suggesting the environment can push more people into this exceptional behavior

 - Sexual sadism is rare: most people in S&M are there for the masochism.
-In S&M clubs there are 3 or 4 times more masochists than sadists, and most sadists seem to have acquired it after having being submissive first
+In S&M clubs there are 3 or 4 times more masochists than sadists, and most sadists seem to have acquired it after having to be submissive first

 - We feel guiltier for unintended actions: this is because people prepare their rationalization in advance for their intended wrongdoing